 The problem with worry is that it exists almost entirely in the past and the future.

-We spend so much time and energy worrying about what has already happened, or what we think might happen in the future, that we have no time for today.
+We spend so much time and energy worrying about what has already happened.
+We think about what might happen in the future that we have no time for today.
 This not only keeps our worries spinning alive, but weakens us, kills our spirit, and robs us of joy.

 - Engage in activities that keep you in the moment.
-Deep breathing exercises work, as will yoga, meditation, gardening, reading, running, swimming; a walk in the woods, a bike ride at the beach.
-Nature helps, so does humor, volunteering, and doing virtually anything you’re passionate about.
+Deep breathing exercises work.
+You can do yoga, meditation, gardening, reading, running or swimming.
+You can also consider taking a walk in the woods or a bike ride at the beach.
+Humor, volunteering, and doing virtually anything you’re passionate about can help, too.

-- Surround yourself with people who live in present moment awareness.
-Children are good for this, so are older people, outdoor types, athletes and creatives.
+- Surround yourself with people who live in the present moment.
+Children are good with this.
+Older people, outdoor types, athletes, and creatives excel at this, too.
 With a little effort, you’ll find your own role models.
 Spend enough time with them and it’ll rub off.
-Note to your new self: At first these people might get on your nerves.
-That’s your worried, uncomfortable self cringing at the idea of letting go.
+At first these people might get on your nerves.
+That’s just your worried, uncomfortable self cringing at the idea of letting go.
 Stay with it.

 Catch yourself living in the past or the future as often as you can.
-Notice regret as it pops up, or guilt, or longing.
+Notice regret as it pops up.
 Recognize when you start thinking about what might or might not happen tomorrow.
-Catch all these “past and future” moments, then bring yourself back to the moment you’re living in.
+Catch all these “past and future” moments and bring yourself back to the moment you’re living in.